Article by Bob Estrin

 Other things to look out for:

 In reality, I would never personally accept payment by Western Union or money gram check since it can be counterfeited.
-I would also never send a customer or private shipper a Western Union or Money gram check since it is untraceable and can be picked up at many counties.
+I would also never send a customer or private shipper a Western Union or Money gram check since it is untraceable and can be picked up in many countries.
 Just because the customer says he's from London, does not mean he can't go to a Western Union store in Africa and cash it.
 Another scam to look out for is that the customer may want to pay you extra money or "accidentally" include a larger amount on a check than you asked for.
 Then the customer asks you to send them a Western Union check for the over amount.
 I can guarantee you that the original check your received will not clear.

-If you really need to take a cashiers check from another country, ask them to get one from a bank that you have also in your area.
+If you really need to take a cashier's check from another country, ask them to get one from a bank that you have also in your area.
 You can then go physically to the bank and ask the bank if the customer has funds in their account and the check should clear faster.
 Also, don't be afraid to ask your local bank if any type of check you get looks valid.
 They will not be able to tell you it will clear, but they might be able to notice a fake check.

 Another thing to watch out for is if the customer wants only information from you, but is not willing to give you any private information such as their phone number or needed bank information.
 If you are suspicious of the information they do send you, use Google to verify what you can.
-Does a search find the private shipper, did you search the customers email address or name along with the word "spam" to see if anything shows up?
+Does a search find the private shipper, did you search the customer's email address or name along with the word "spam" to see if anything shows up?
 The spammers are probably using free email accounts so the email address may not be used long enough to show up anything.

 Perhaps I was being a little picky to list so many red flags, but I was really trying to show my thought process.
-A few red flags does not mean much but a single red flag of having the customer wanting to use a shipping company you are not familiar with or want you to pay for shipping using Western Union or the shipping address is to Nigeria or anywhere in Africa is enough for me to discontinue the conversation.
+A few red flags do not mean much but a single red flag of having the customer wanting to use a shipping company you are not familiar with or want you to pay for shipping using Western Union or the shipping address is to Nigeria or anywhere in Africa is enough for me to discontinue the conversation.

 -----